1. What is happening?

 Drupal 9 is based on an innovative model that depends on introducing new functionality in minor versions while maintaining backwards compatibility.
-This innovation will provide site owners with a clearer roadmap moving forward around how they will be impacted by future Drupal releases.
-That means you can innovate your site without worrying about needing a full rebuild in the future.
+This innovation will provide site owners with a clearer roadmap moving forward for how they’ll be impacted by future Drupal releases — that means you can innovate your site without worrying about needing a full rebuild in the future.
 Which is nice.

 14. What are the next steps?

 Have a think, then get in touch for a chat.
 We understand that this is a lot to process, but we’re available to discuss your plans and hope that together we can move forward, regardless of your choice of paths to pursue.

 15. Do I have any other options?